benc-uk/azure-iot-demo/readme.md

 ## Cleanup
-Either remove the Azure resource group, or run the (cleanUp.js) Node.js script; providing storage account name and access-key, this will delete all output CSV files and the table output
+Either remove the Azure resource group, or run the [cleanup Node.js script](cleanUp.js); providing storage account name and access-key, this will delete all output CSV files and the table output